kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 kubectl create secret generic gcp-broker-data --from-file=sa-key={filename} --from-literal=project-name=kyma-project --namespace {namespace}
 ```

-Please note that you have to create a secret in every namespace where the GCP Broker Provider class is provisioned.
+>**NOTE:** You must create a Secret in every Namespace where you provision the GCP Broker Provider class.

 In the Service Catalog view click **Google Cloud Platform Service Broker Provider**.
 Provisioning of this class adds GCP Service Broker classes to the Service Catalog in a given namespace.